New Planar P-time Computable Six-Vertex Models and a Complete Complexity Classification: Introduction

-After carving out this last tractable family, we set about to prove that everything else is \#P-hard, even for the planar case.
-A powerful tool in such proofs is the interpolation technique~\cite{valiant:interpolation}.
-Typically an interpolation proof can succeed when certain quantities (such as eigenvalues) are not roots of unity, lest the iteration repeat after a bounded number of steps.
-A sufficient condition is that these quantities have complex norm $\not = 1$.
-However for some constraint functions, we can show that all constructions necessarily produce only relevant quantities of unit norm.
-One main contribution of this work is to introduce the use of M\"{o}bius transformations ${\mathfrak z} \mapsto \dfrac{a {\mathfrak z} + b}{c {\mathfrak z} + d}$ as a tool to deal with such difficult cases.
-We show that in this case we can define a natural M\"{o}bius transformation that maps unit circle to unit circle on $\mathbb{C}$.
-By exploiting the conformal mapping property we can obtain a suitable M\"{o}bius transformation which generates a group of infinite order.
-This allows us to show that our interpolation proof succeeds.
+After carving out this last tractable family, we prove that everything else is \#P-hard, even for the planar case.
+A powerful tool in hardness proofs is interpolation~\cite{valiant:interpolation}.
+Typically an interpolation proof can succeed when certain quantities (such as ratios of eigenvalues) are not roots of unity, lest the iteration repeat after a bounded number of steps.
+A sufficient condition is that these quantities have complex norm not equal to $1$.
+However, for some constraint functions, we can show that these constructions only produce such quantities of norm equal to $ 1$.
+To overcome this difficulty we introduce a new technique in hardness proofs: M\"{o}bius transformations.\footnote{M\"{o}bius transformations were previously used in the design of quantum algorithms for approximating the Potts model~\cite{potts}.
+Here we use M\"{o}bius transformations in a different way, which is for hardness proofs.
+These M\"{o}bius transformations are maps on $\mathbb{C}$; they are unrelated to M\"{o}bius inversions for partial orders, e.g., as used in~\cite{dyer2006counting}. } We explore properties of M\"{o}bius transformations that map unit circle to unit circle on $\mathbb{C}$, and obtain a suitable M\"{o}bius transformation that generates an infinite group.
+This allows our interpolation proof to succeed.